Sunday, 04 June 2023

 Wednesday, 12 August 2015

-Moving around in the very town of Venice is done in an eco-conscious way -- by public transport or walking.
-For the reliable ACTV waterbusses and ferries you can buy day, two-days and three-days passes which also cover the greater area including Chioggia.
+Moving around in the very town of Venice is done in an eco-conscious way – by public transport or walking.
+For the reliable ACTV waterbusses and ferries you can buy two-days and three-days passes which also cover the greater area including Chioggia.
 There's a discount for children and youth older than 4 years for which you will be handed an additional form to carry with you.